What You Need to Know about the Retirement of SharePoint & Project Online Workflows in April 2026

 No Need to Panic: A Step-by-Step Guide to Upgrading

-TPG The Project Group clients have options and some are opting for a hybrid strategy where they continue to use Project Online and Project Desktop for resource and schedule management – combined with modern workflow and portfolio capabilities on the Power Platform.
+TPG The Project Group clients have options and some are opting for a hybrid strategy where they continue to use Project Online as long as possible and Project Desktop for resource and schedule management – combined with modern workflow and portfolio capabilities on the Power Platform.

 Project Online Workflows – Future-Proof Next-Generation PPM solution using a range of tools from Microsoft and TP